-In each case, press the seconds.
-A confirmation note appears in the display and the symbol appears in the status bar.
+In each case, press the registress button for approx. 4 seconds.
+A confirmation note appears in the display and the registress symbol appears in the status bar.

 Basic settings

 There are various settings available to you in order to help use your appliance effectively and simply.
 You can change these settings as required.